EsraaMoataz/landing-page/README.md

 2) Build the navigation menue dynamically accroding to number of sections that exist in the page.

-3) Add scroll into section functionality to the links in the navigation meune.
+3) Add scroll into section functionality to the links in the navigation menue.

+4) When the section in the view port ,this section is heiglighted and also the link corresponding to it.